icewolfz/jiMUD/docs/commands.md

 - `cmd` command input trigger, invalid for events
 - `priority=#` set the priority of trigger
 - `raw` raw trigger, invalid for events

+2.Button options

+- `nosend` do not send to mud
+- `chain` chain to end of command if nosend disabled
+- `append` append command to end of command input if nosend is set
+- `stretch` stretch icon to fill button
+- `disable` disable button
+- `enable` enable button
+- `priority=#` set the priority of button